kr15h/rijnieks.com/content/projects/samsung-staro.md

 callToAction: "Watch video"
 ---

-Interactive 3D projection and GIF generator controlled through a web app for the 100 year anniversary of Latvia.
+Interactive 3D projection and GIF generator controlled through a web application for the 100 year anniversary of Latvia.
 Collaboration with vuca.lv and brandbox.digital